IsNotDes/POP_ANR_RTM/README.md

 - Xilinx Vivado (recommended) or compatible VHDL synthesis/simulation tool
 - Supported FPGA board (e.g., Basys3, CMODS7, S7)

+For the campaign, the following tools are required:
+- 1 GBF
+- 1 Oscilloscope
+- 4 Breadboards
+- 8 FPGAs
+- 1 USB Hub
+- A lot of wires
+- 3 Oscilloscope probes (not small probes, as they are not suitable for this purpose)
+- 1 USB-A to USB-B cable
+- 8 USB-A to Micro-USB cables
+- Power outlet
+- PC with Vivado installed

 ## Heatmap generation

 It is possible to generate heatmaps of the simulations results done by the `MdR_TB.vhd` testbench.
 The heatmap generation is done using a Jupyter notebook `Heatmap_Generation.ipynb`.
 Some examples of simulation results are provided in the `Simulation_Results` folder.
 The generated heatmaps are saved in the `Heatmaps` folder.